 “Material Deviation” means, for any month, a change in energy usage of the Compressor and Compressor Driver from the projected usage set forth in Exhibit A hereto, by an amount greater than either (a) 25% of the projected energy usage for that month as set forth in Exhibit A, or (b) 2,682 HP.

-"Maximum Contract Quantity" means 18,300 kW/hr.
+"Maximum Meter Quantity" means 18,300 kW/hr, which is the equivalent of 24,000 HP per hour.
+The Maximum Meter Quantity shall be used solely for purposes of measurement, not purposes of delivery of the Compression Services hereunder.

 "Monthly Contract Quantity" means 21,000 HP multiplied by the number of hours in the applicable month, excluding any hours during which there is an interruption of Shaft Energy delivery by ECS due to an interruption of Shaft Energy delivery in accordance with Section 2.5 of this Agreement or any interruption of Shaft Energy due to ECS' nonperformance under this Agreement.